Jailsom-Nogueira/huia-test/README.md

  ## BFF

- - ### This aplication
+ - ### Requests
-    This application communicates with a Nestjs BFF for communication with Correios do Brasil.
+    This application uses a Nestjs BFF app for communication with Correios do Brasil.